apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/UnixShellGuide.md

 Utilizing the Shell API, it is possible for third parties to add their own subcommands to the primary Hadoop shell scripts (hadoop, hdfs, mapred, yarn).

-Prior to executing a subcommand, the primary scripts will check for the existance of a (scriptname)_subcommand_(subcommand) function.
+Prior to executing a subcommand, the primary scripts will check for the existence of a (scriptname)_subcommand_(subcommand) function.
 This function gets executed with the parameters set to all remaining command line arguments.
 For example, if the following function is defined:

 ```bash
 function yarn_subcommand_hello